-The California GHG Allowance Budgets for the years 2013 to 2031 are set as described in Table 6-1 and Table 6-2.
+The California GHG Allowance Budgets for the years 2013 to 2045 are set as described in Table 6-1 and Table 6-2.

-The California GHG Allowance Budgets for the years 2032 to 2050 are calculated by the following equation:

-Budgett = 193.8 - 6.7 x n

-Where:

-“Budgett” is the California GHG Allowance Budget for year “t” expressed in millions of allowances; and

-“n” is the number of years removed from the year 2031.
+Manufacturing Decarbonization Incentive Allocation Allowances are created with a current vintage year assigned pursuant to section 95871(k).

 Table 6-1: 2013-2020 California GHG Allowance Budgets